by Peter Barber Architects

-Awards RIBA London Award 2021 and RIBA National Award 2021
+Awards RIBA London Award 2021

 Built on the site of a strip of grass separating two roads previously considered unsuitable for development, North Street is a neat island terrace of cottages.
 Fourteen new dwellings have been designed as single bedroom units to tempt down-sizers from larger units in the adjacent Local Authority housing.